 Angela Abar (a.k.a.
 Sister Night) is a Black female character a leader in her community, and among her white (mostly male) crime-fighting colleagues.
 She is a tough-as-nails, fearless investigator pursuing the truth of her best friend’s murder.

-While she may not have superpowers, she is a skilled fighter who will grab you by the neck and throw you into the her car’s trunk immediately thanking you for your cooperation.
+While she may not have superpowers, she is a skilled fighter and an excellent negotiator.

 Born in Vietnam, Angela still has a strong connection to her Vietnamese roots.
 She speaks fluent Vietnamese and makes Vietnamese pastries in her bakery, which she called Milk and Hanoi.